Abandoned & Little-Known Airfields:

 The airline was operated by Charles Tate, a former TWA pilot.

-A DC-2 at the Greenbrier Airport, from an undated (1950s?) brochure (courtesy of Willard Keeling).
+A DC-2 at the Greenbrier Airport, from a circa 1950s brochure (courtesy of Willard Keeling).

-An aerial view of the Greenbrier Airport, from an undated (1950s?) brochure (courtesy of Willard Keeling).
+An aerial view looking northeast at the Greenbrier Airport hangar, from a circa 1950s brochure (courtesy of Willard Keeling).

-A map of the Greenbrier Airport from an undated (1950s?) brochure (courtesy of Willard Keeling).
+A map of the Greenbrier Airport from a circa 1950s brochure (courtesy of Willard Keeling).

 The brochure described Greenbrier Airport as totaling 175 acres, with a 5,000' x 2,500' grass landing area.